jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 {-
 "++" is non-deterministic so ...
 (many letter) "No!" -> [("No", "!"), ("N", "o!"), ("", "No!")]
+Non-determinism means both alternatives can be evaluated, even if the first alternative is successful.
 -}

 many1 :: Parser a -> Parser [a]